-Scotland is to expect more snow in the next couple of weeks.
+Scotland is expecting more snow in the next couple of weeks.
 We have some practical advice for helping to improve your safety while driving in these adverse conditions, as well as guidance on what is and isn’t legal.

 Is it illegal to drive with snow on your car?